-If you have never had the time to focus on vision training, but have spent countless hours in a batting cage focusing on your swing, this quote may interest you:
+- If you have never had the time to focus on vision training, but have spent countless hours in a batting cage focusing on your swing, this quote may interest you from Rob Crews:

 “Being on plane with a pitch is 100% visual.”

-So in order to hit those line drives to the back of the cage net consistently, you are going to need to train your vision just as much as your swing.
+- So in order to hit those line drives to the back of the cage net consistently, you are going to need to train your vision just as much as your swing.
 Vision training is a great at-home training program that translates to on-field success.
 Vision training correlates with statistical categories such as (per fangraphs.com) BB%, K%, all plate discipline metrics and increased quality of contact.
-There are a few companies specializing in pitch recognition and visual training right now including uHIT, GameSense, and WinReality all of which have their own specialties. uHIT specializes in pitch and strike zone recognition with a neuroscience based approach.
-You can view our at-home training programs from the button below:
+There are a few companies specializing in pitch recognition and visual training right now including uHIT, GameSense, and WinReality all of which have their own specialties. uHIT specializes in pitch and strike zone recognition with a neuroscience based approach (learn more here).

 “uHIT is as good as it gets right now for developing the underserved areas of hitting.”